Is the Urban Carry Holster worth your money? Let me share my own experience with this concealed carry holster here.

 The bulge was that big.
 Then again, I was wearing a full-size Springfield XD, in the appendix area.
-After that initial shock of, “damn, it makes me look happy,” I realized that carrying a full size handgun may not be the best idea for this holster, so I chose a different route.
+After that initial shock of, “damn, it makes me look happy,” I realized that carrying a full-size handgun may not be the best idea for this holster, so I chose a different route.

 Even though I have the medium size one, I carry a snubby 5-shot revolver in it, and it works well.
-There is still a learning curve when drawing, because it is not apt to easy flow like a regular clipped holster is, especially when you carry a spare tire around like I do.
+There is still a learning curve when drawing because it is not apt to easy flow like a regular clipped holster is, especially when you carry a spare tire around like I do.
 The holster is a different concept in that, instead of drawing your weapon, you draw the entire holster out of its resting spot, and then pull the gun out.
-It’s different, but possible to get fast with enough practice.
+It’s different but possible to get fast with enough practice.

-Therefore, I’m not sure that I’d recommend someone carrying a full-sized pistol in it.
+Therefore, I’m not sure I’d recommend someone carrying a full-sized pistol in it.
 Even though it won’t print like a handgun, it is large.
 Plus, getting a larger gun unholstered proved to be more difficult than I wanted, even though I practiced with it for several months.

-Now on to the real downfall of the Urban Carry.
+Now, on to the real downfall of the Urban Carry.
 While it seems to be of high-quality materials, the stitching on the one side did start to pull off, and I counted 10 holes worth of stitches that are totally gone.
 Once stitching begins to break, it doesn’t usually stop.
 Therefore, it is just a matter of time before it won’t hold the gun anymore.

-It is for that reason that I’ve retired this holster to home-duty, and cannot recommend it to someone.
-The concept is there, and if it held up the way I wanted it too, I would not hesitate to give it my stamp of approval for deep concealment holsters.
-But, the stitching is coming undone, and the last thing any of us needs is for our gun to fall out of its holster.
+It is for that reason I’ve retired this holster to home-duty and cannot recommend it to someone.
+I can see the concept and if it had held up the way I wanted it to, I would not hesitate to give it my stamp of approval for deep concealment holsters.
+The stitching is coming undone, and the last thing any of us needs is for our gun to fall out of its holster.